suprabhasupi/blog/contents/posts/23-html-template-for-beginners/23-html-template-for-beginners.md

 import ImgPost from '../../../src/components/imgPost' import LinkPost from '../../../src/components/linkPost'

-For HTML developer, we all know how difficult it is to create a fully working and compatible HTML email template for newsletters or campaigns.
+<p><span class='first-letter'>F</span>or HTML developer, we all know how difficult it is to create a fully working and compatible HTML email template for newsletters or campaigns.</p>

 The knowledge I have gained over the past 6-10 months, to create beautiful and compatible HTML email for my company’s campaigns.

-**Some Useful Resources that I used:**
+**Some Useful Resources that I used 💁‍♀️**

 - <LinkPost href='https://www.htmlemailcheck.com/check/' name='HTML Email Check' />
 - <LinkPost href='https://putsmail.com/' name='PutsMail' />